-- 1) Impact of Information Filtering: As we can see in Fig. 5, the throughput at the AP is reduced significantly due to the filtering algorithm.
+1) Impact of Information Filtering: As we can see in Fig. 6, the throughput at the AP is reduced significantly due to the filtering algorithm.
 So, filtering can adjust the trade-off between information accuracy and communication overhead.
 The impact increases with more information sources and larger topologies.
-In Fig. 6, we show the impact of filtering on the throughput that reaches the Management Application, for the case where the aggregation point transmits one measurement every 5 sec.
+In Fig. 7, we show the impact of filtering on the throughput that reaches the Management Application, for the case where the aggregation point transmits one measurement every 5 sec.
 Again, filtering improves communication overhead.
-It should be noted that in certain cases, the communication overhead may be zero (e.g., for 5% filtering with 3 ASs, as shown in Fig. 6); this happens when the deviation of the monitoring value never exceeds the filtering specification. - 2) Impact of Information Sources: In this scenario, we show the impact of different information sources on the throughput and transmission time.
-We use different information sensors that monitor CPU utilization and memory usage.
-Additionally, we use a sensor that collects measurements from a response-time emulator.
-As shown in Fig. 7, the type of information has an impact on the communication cost.
-In our case, the emulated source associates with much less throughput than the CPU and memory sources.
-This is not reflected to the transmission time (see Fig. 8), in the case of 3 ASs. - 3) Impact of IAP placement algorithms: In this scenario, we evaluate the impact of the placement algorithms on the communication cost.
-Here, we used the second version of the Greedy algorithm.
-In this case (Fig. 9), the random placement of the IAP often results to a location many hops away from the information sources, which increases significantly the communication overhead.
-On the other hand, an aggressive placement algorithm, such as the hotspot, can determine the most optimal location for the IAP.
-The greedy algorithm is a good choice too, because it performs well and is associated with less processing cost compared to the hotspot, especially if the number of sources is less than the available nodes.
-Larger topologies and numbers of IAPs are evaluated using simulations.
-The results are presented in the next section.
+It should be noted that in certain cases, the communication overhead may be zero (e.g., for 5% filtering with 3 ASs, as shown in Fig. 7); this happens when the deviation of the monitoring value never exceeds the filtering specification.

-Fig. 5.
+Fig. 6.
 Impact of Filtering at the Aggregation Point

-Fig. 6.
+Fig. 7.
 Impact of Filtering at the Management Application (rate 5 sec)